Chris-Bland/textGpt/README.md

 # TextGPT

-TextGPT bridges the gap between telephony and Conversational AI by integrating the Twilio telephony system with OpenAI's ChatGPT model.
-It enables SMS messages to be processed and responded to by ChatGPT, providing an AI-driven conversational experience all built on a scaleable and easily deployable platform.
+TextGPT bridges the gap between telephony and Conversational AI by integrating the Twilio telephony system with OpenAI's GPT model.
+It enables SMS messages to be processed and responded to by GPT ChatCompletion, providing an AI-driven conversational experience all built on a scaleable and easily deployable platform.

-Using prompt engineering, TextGPT gives the option for the AI personality to create a contextual response as well as occasionally create an image prompt relating to the subject matter.
+Using prompt engineering, TextGPT now provides the option for the AI personality to create a contextual response as well as occasionally create an image prompt relating to the subject matter.
 This image prompt is then sent to Dall-E 2 for generation.
 This image, along with the GPT response, is sent to the user as a MMS message.

 ## Features
 - Send and Receive SMS and MMS messages via Twilio API